zshi719/2025-Data-24100/project_assignments/part_3.md

 ### Flask

-We will be using _all_ of the data in the `project_data` directory to build the routes listed below.
+We will be using _all yaers_ of the data in the `project_data` directory to build the routes listed below.

-As in part I your code will need to load the data, making sure to not store any intermediate files and then, once that processing is complete, should server the following routes via `flask`.
+As in part I your code will need to load the data, making sure to not store any intermediate files and then, once that processing is complete, should serve the following routes via `flask`.

 - **Note:** The `v1` api needs to be corrected with any feedback that was provided.
 Please look at [Part 2](part_2.md) to verify that your code is still compliant.

 - `/api/v2/{YEAR}`
-  - Your code should accept any of the years question and return a `404` if a year is passed which is not in the data.
+  - Your code should accept any of the years in question and return a `404` if a year is passed which is not in the data.
+There should be a message in the body explaining what the error is.
-  - This should return of the count of data for the specific year.
+  - This should return the count of data for the specific year.
-  - It should return as a JSON object of the form `{'year' : INT, 'count': row_count}`
+  - It should return as a JSON object of the form `{'year' : INT, 'count': row_count}`.
 - `/api/v2/open/{SYMBOL}`
   - This should return all the open prices for a particular stock (across all years) in the following format:
     - {'symbol': XXXX, 'price_info' : [ {'date' : date, 'open': open_price}, {'date' : date, 'open' : open_price}, ...] }
+    - Make sure that the date is formatted as a string in ['Y-m-d'](https://strftime.org/) format.
-  - If the symbol provided is NOT in the data then it should return a `404`
+  - If the symbol provided is NOT in the data then it should return a `404`.
 - `/api/v2/close/{SYMBOL}`
-  - This should return all the close prices and should have a similar format as the `open` API end point, but rather than saying `open` it should say `close`
+  - This should return all the close prices and should have a similar format as the `open` API end point, but rather than saying `open` it should say `close` and report the `close` price from the data.
 - `/api/v2/high/{SYMBOL}`
   - This should return all the close prices and should have a similar format as the `open` API end point, but rather than saying `open` it should say `high` and report the `high` price from the data.
 - `/api/v2/low/{SYMBOL}`